-LECTURE 3 CREDITS n this class, students will explore the developmental foundations of what it means to be together in community, during both good times and challenging times.
-Using the story about maklochet l'shem shemayim (argument for the sake of heaven), students will explore a variety of philosophies and methodologies tied to creating and engaging in community.
+LECTURE 3 CREDITS.
+In this class, students will explore the developmental foundations of what it means to be together in community, during both good times and challenging times.
+Using the story about maklochet I'shem shemayim (argument for the sake of heaven), students will explore a variety of philosophies and methodologies tied to creating and engaging in community.
 Students will also explore some of the skills needed to engage with other community members in a positive and productive way including understanding our own strengths and triggers, attuned listening and learning how to achieve a win-win feeling at the end of a discussion.
+The ultimate goal is for students to develop an understanding of the study of Talmud, as well as how they might utilize the skills and strategies they have learned in real-life difficult conversations.